 Discover, Design, Develop, Deploy, Deliver TM

-Once the product is built, we support you and your team to launch the product in the marketplace.
-Deployment is often a carefully orchestrated number of steps that need to happen in order and must be aligned across multiple teams.
-This is not only the job of Manufacturing or IT Operations, but also it is a cross-functional team effort.
-Team members from Marketing, Training, Customer Support, Sales and other departments come together to orchestrate a successful launch of the new product.
+Launching a product in market is probably the most exciting time for a product team.
+Deployment is a carefully orchestrated set of activities that happen in a particular order and that involve multiple teams.
+Deployment is not only the job of IT Operations, but is a cross-functional team effort.
+Team members from Marketing, Training, Customer Support, Sales, and other departments come together to orchestrate a successful launch of the new product.

-The goal of a new product is to bring to life the initial promise set up by the product’s vision, and satisfy the customer needs and expectations.
+The goal of a new product is to bring to life the initial promise set up by the product’s vision and satisfy customer needs and expectations.
 Just having a product in market does not represent success.
-Only when we are able to measure and validate the customer experience your product delivers, can you can measure success.
+Only when you can measure and validate the customer experience your product delivers, can you can measure success.
 The goal of this phase is to validate your market-solution fit through measurement and customer feedback.

-Download the 5D framework to build great products
+Download the 5D canvas to build great products